iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 2 reviews"/>
 </p>

+> Kind of useless.
+Relies too much on self reporting, which doesn't tell me anything about my risk of exposure from others.
+If users who are diagnosed with COVID-19 don't self report, the need for this app becomes null.
+Also, if they don't have location services on, that also doesn't help at all.<br> :date: __2021-03-23 17:16:58__

 > i dont understand why i cant change my country .When i opened the app it said that im in New York and that a have to choose where i live in new york and then when i tried to change there was only the option not in new york state.
 I want to know the cases in My country Bulgaria not in America rn.<br> :date: __2021-03-12 10:15:59__

 > The App appears to have the right concept, but when it comes to what people want to use it for it irrelevant.
 If I use it I want it to tell me if my working location is safe, not to find out that it's only collecting information.
 To many cases are showing up around my job, and were finding out by people calling out.
 We need a tool that is more essential, with a Covid report button.<br> :date: __2021-03-05 03:35:34__